yunlong10/Ads-1k/README.md

 - `load_ads1k.py`: The data loader for Ads-1k dataset.

 - `test.py`: run this file to evaluate your results.
-Replace this nparray`your_result` in line 5 by your output:
+Replace the nparray`your_results` in line 5 by your output:

   ``` python
   ...